-I.105 952.204-2 SECURITY (AUG 2016) (PREV.
-I.103)
+I.105 952.204-2 SECURITY (AUG 2016)

 (a) Responsibility.
 It is the Contractor's duty to protect all classified information, special nuclear material, and other DOE property.
 The Contractor shall, in accordance with DOE security regulations and requirements, be responsible for protecting all classified information and all classified matter (including documents, material and special nuclear material) which are in the Contractor's possession in connection with the performance of work under this contract against sabotage, espionage, loss or theft.
 Except as otherwise expressly provided in this contract, the Contractor shall, upon completion or termination of this contract, transmit to DOE any classified matter or special nuclear material in the possession of the Contractor or any person under the Contractor's control in connection with performance of this contract.
 If retention by the Contractor shall identify the items and classification levels and categories of matter proposed for retention, the reasons for the retention, and the proposed period of retention.
-If the retention is approved by the Contracting Officer, the security provisions of the contract shall continue to be applicable to the classified matter retained.
-Special nuclear material shall not be retained after the completion or termination of the contract.
+If the retention is approved by the Contracting Officer, the security provisions of the contract shall not be retained after the completion or termination of the contract shall continue to be applicable to the classified matter retained.
+Special nuclear material shall not be retained after